Chapter 3: Student Affairs03:05:14 Counseling Services and Informed Consent

 Counseling Services also provides consultative services to the institution within its scope and is an integral part of the College’s Safe Campus initiative.

 Counseling services are provided by the Director of Student Services/Counselor, a Licensed Professional Counselor/Mental Health Service Provider License #3832, and graduate students completing an internship in a master’s level counseling or social work program at partnering colleges and universities.
 Students are encouraged to be an active participant during and between counseling sessions to enhance the change process.
 Students should expect to be treated with care and respect.

 Students who exhibit symptoms of long-term psychiatric conditions or severe substance abuse or dependence or who require ongoing therapy, medication, and/or psychiatric services will be referred to a local community mental health provider.

 Students who have issues outside of the expertise of the College counselors will be referred to community mental health providers.
 Counseling Services may continue to provide support for academic-related issues and crisis intervention as the students transition to community mental health providers.

 The Director of Student Services/Counselor shall serve as the records custodian of all counseling records.
-In the event of an emergency, the Assistant Vice President for Student Success and Dean of Students shall have access to counseling records and will become the records custodian until a new counselor is identified.
+In the event of an emergency, the Dean of Enrollment Management and Dean of Students shall have access to counseling records and will become the records custodian until a new counselor is identified.